 LMH Library is open to college members via fob access 24 hours a day, 7 days a week.

-Contact James for appointments to visit the library or to request new books for the library.
+Contact Jamie for appointments to visit the library or to request new books for the library.

 Contact Sally with any queries or problems, to renew your books, or discuss lost books and lost property.

 Visit Issy in Jamie's office 3 or 4 days a week, if you need a break or are missing your pets at home!